Department of Biology

 BIO 3210.
 Biology Pedagogy and Learning.

-This course provides an introduction to pedagogical ideas relevant to the teaching and learning of biology for biology learning assistants.
-Students will learn key education theories and methods from STEM education research and cognitive science.
-Students will evaluate the processes of teaching and learning and examine structures and practices that facilitate and/or inhibit student learning.
-Students will apply what they've learned to the teaching of biology as they collaborate with biology faculty as learning assistants for an undergraduate biology course and complete a final project.
-Prerequisite: Department approval.
+This course provides an introduction to pedagogical ideas relevant to the teaching and learning of biology in undergraduate settings.
+Students learn key education theories and methods from STEM education research and cognitive science.
+Students analyze instructional approaches based on empirical studies and evaluate factors that influence student engagement and achievement in STEM classrooms.
+Students apply course lessons to the teaching of biology as they collaborate with biology faculty as learning assistants for an undergraduate biology course and complete a final project.
+Prerequisite: Instructor approval.

 2 Credit Hours.
 2 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Writing Intensive